 This course provides a comprehensive evaluation of clinical reasoning in nursing.
 An emphasis will be placed on the critical evaluation of specialty content areas, with a focus on the integration of critical thinking skills necessary for providing evidence-based care to patients across the lifespan and across cultures in a variety of health care settings.
-This course also includes in-depth preparation for the Nursing National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Students must reach a benchmarked score on an NCLEX-RN practice exam or complete remediation work as part of this course.
-Students may take Nurs 480 and Nurs 488 either prior to enrollment in or concurrently with the class.
+This course also includes in-depth preparation for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Students must reach a benchmarked score on an NCLEX-RN practice exam (3 hours in length) or complete remediation work as part of this course.
+Students may take Nurs 480 either prior to enrollment in or concurrently with the class.

-Nurs 488 with a grade of C or better Corequisites: Nurs 480, Nurs 488
+with a grade of C or better Corequisites: Nurs 480